Last updated: November 23, 2025

 The divergence signal

-• You can see a bearish divergence forms when the price on the chart forges a new high, while the ROC indicator simultaneously fails to do so, creating a lower high instead.
+• A bearish divergence forms when the price on the chart forges a new high, while the ROC indicator simultaneously fails to do so, creating a lower high instead.
 This is a major red flag, suggesting that even though the price looks bullish, the bearish momentum behind the move is weakening.

-• Bullish divergence: This happens when the price makes a new low, but the ROC makes a higher low.
+• Bullish divergence happens when the price makes a new low, but the ROC makes a higher low.
 This tells you that selling pressure is becoming exhausted, even as the price is falling.

 3.4.
 Breakout confirmation

-The ROC is an excellent tool for helping you distinguish between a genuine breakout and a frustrating “fakeout”.
+The ROC is an excellent tool for helping traders distinguish between a genuine breakout and a frustrating “fakeout”.
 A legitimate price breakout should be validated by a strong increase in momentum.

-• When you see the price break resistance levels, glance down at your ROC.
+• When traders see the price break resistance levels, glance down at the ROC.
 Is the line also surging upwards and making a new high?
 If so, that’s a strong confirmation that the breakout has real power behind it.

 4. ROC scanner and screener examples